 βββ translations/ # {lang}/ with glossary.md + chapters/

-Derivation happens automatically from chapter aggregates and never moves backward:
+Derived automatically from chapter aggregates and never moved backward:

 Auto-derivation rules: